tybenz/blog/_posts/2013-04-08-html5-2d-game-engine.md

 frameworks/engines that are available (it&#8217;s slim pickings by the way), I came to realization that I&#8217;d have much more fun/control if I wrote everything from scratch.
-I invited my friend [Robby](http://github.com/robbynickles) to join me in tackling the task.
+I invited my friend [Robby Nickles](http://github.com/robbynickles) to join me in tackling the task.
 Here&#8217;s what we did.

 **Disclaimer**: This is an overview of the basics of a 2D platform game engine I had to